Let's coexist says WWF India in new coronavirus campaign

 NEW DELHI :

+Word Wide Fund for Nature (WWF) along with ad agency McCann Worldgroup India has created a digital campaign highlighting the impact of lockdown on the pollution levels.
+Since the coronavirus outbreak led to global lockdowns, millions shared social media posts on #Natureishealing as pollution levels dropped and wildlife started claiming public spaces.
+The campaign brings together heart-warming videos of animals taking over the public spaces across the country as well as globally.

-World Wildlife Federation (WWF) India along with ad agency McCann Worldgroup India has created a digital campaign highlighting the impact of lockdown on the pollution levels.
+Word Wide Fund for Nature (WWF) along with ad agency McCann Worldgroup India has created a digital campaign highlighting the impact of lockdown on the pollution levels.
 Since the coronavirus outbreak led to global lockdowns, millions shared social media posts on #Natureishealing as pollution levels dropped and wildlife started claiming public spaces.
 The campaign brings together heart-warming videos of animals taking over the public spaces across the country as well as globally.

 The 50-second long film opens with images of people locked in their houses as a part of the ongoing lockdown.
 The film shows real life video footage of monkeys, peacock, sheeps and scores of pink flamingos taking over the wetlands of Navi Mumbai.
 The shots of animals are juxtaposed with ‘Aazadi' soundtrack which has become synonymous with the call to freedom in the pop culture references.
 As humans wait inside their homes wildlife is slowly taking their surroundings in what could be dubbed as a complete role reversal.
 WWF India asks a pertinent question 'Why should it be their freedom or ours? ' nudging the viewer on the proposition of co-existence once the world regains normalcy.